 • After 4 hours, carefully remove the lid, followed by the jars from the hot water.
 Set them aside to cool.

 • Save the leftover cannabis pulp for use in future recipes.
-Then return the prepared cannabis oil to whatever jar you would like to store it in.
+Then, return the prepared cannabis oil to whatever jar you want to store it in.
 We use a small amber tincture jar.

 • Store the prepared CBN oil in a cool, dry place.
 It will last longer if stored in the refrigerator and even longer if stored in the freezer.